DoriDoro/OC_lettings/docs/installation.rst

         staging, production, etc.).

     ``install``:
-        This comprehensive command automates several critical steps:
+        This comprehensive command automates several critical steps.
 Updates pip to the latest version to ensure dependency management is up-to-date.
 Installs all project dependencies listed in requirements.txt or Pipfile using pip.
 Executes Django's database migration (``python manage.py migrate``), ensuring the database schema is synchronized with the current state of our Django models.
 Starts the Django server using gunicorn, a production-ready WSGI server, to serve our application.

+    ``pull_docker_image_jq``:
+        The script pull_docker_image_jq is designed to automate the process of pulling the latest Docker image from a Docker Hub repository.
+It requires the installation of curl and jq on your local machine to fetch the latest image tag.
+The script then logs in to Docker, retrieves the most recently updated tag of the specified Docker image, and pulls that image.
+            **Requirements**
+            Before running the ``pull_docker_image_jq`` script, you need to ensure that curl and jq are installed on your system.
+These tools are used to fetch and parse the latest Docker image tag.

+    ``pull_docker_image_python``:
+        The script pull_docker_image_python is designed to automate the process of pulling the latest Docker image from a specified Docker Hub repository.
+It leverages curl to fetch the available tags of the image and utilizes Python to parse and determine the most recently updated tag.
+This script is particularly useful for maintaining up-to-date Docker images in a development or deployment workflow.
+            **Requirements**
+            The script ``pull_docker_image_python`` is designed to automate the process of pulling the latest Docker image from a specified Docker Hub repository.
+It leverages curl to fetch the available tags of the image and utilizes Python to parse and determine the most recently updated tag.
+This script is particularly useful for maintaining up-to-date Docker images in a development or deployment workflow.

 These ``make`` commands collectively streamline our development process, ensuring consistency and efficiency across different operating systems and project environments.
 By automating these tasks,